 Monthly Payments

-- With a fixed-rate mortgage, your monthly mortgage payment stays the same over the term, allowing reliable budgeting.
+With a fixed-rate mortgage, your monthly mortgage payment stays the same over the term, allowing for reliable budgeting.

-- For variable-rate mortgages, your payment amount can increase or decrease as interest rates change and require budget adjustments.
+For variable-rate mortgages, your payment amount can increase or decrease as interest rates change, requiring budget adjustments.

 Impact on Amortization

-- When the variable rate rises, more of your payment goes toward interest and less to the principal.
+When the variable rate rises, more of your payment goes toward interest and less toward the principal.
 This slows the paydown of the mortgage balance.
 The unpredictability of variable rate impacts makes determining your payoff date more difficult.

 Those who value a precise payoff schedule may prefer the consistency of fixed-rate mortgages.
 In the long run, borrowers focused on minimizing costs may accept the variability of timelines with a variable rate.